dodevops/confluence-outdated/README.md

 - Maintainer: The users that should receive all notifications for pages matching this pattern (separated by ,).
 You can use `_lastauthor` to reference the last author of the page)

+### Panel "Exceptions"

+A list of regular expressions that are matched against all document paths.
+If a pattern matches, that document will be excluded from notifications.

 ### Panel "Notification Template"

 This panel includes two child panels which hold [Handlebars](https://handlebarsjs.com/guide/) templates for the